Best of The Phoenix Helix Podcast

 - Outro (59:27)

-- You can keep up with Dr. Kharrazian's work through his website, Dr K News.
-His two published books are: Why Isn't My Brain Working? and Why Do I Still Have Thyroid Symptoms?
-He's in the process of writing two more books: one on SIBO, and one on autoimmunity.
-He's also working on a video series to teach patients how to manage their autoimmune disease.
+- You can keep up with Dr. Kharrazian’s work through his website, Dr K News.
+His two published books are: Why Isn’t My Brain Working? and Why Do I Still Have Thyroid Symptoms?
+He’s also developed a video series to teach patients how to manage their autoimmune disease, which you can find on his website.

 - Check out the entire archive of podcast episodes.